 Our Great Lake provides Carthage students with some amazing views.
 Think classes on the beach, lake views from the lab, and sunrises from your dorm room.
 “I love waking up in the morning with the sun shining off the lake.
 Nothing compares to the view in the morning,” recalls biology and neuroscience major Ann O’Leary.

-Carthage awards up to 35 Presidential Scholarships each year, which range from 75% tuition up to full tuition, room, and board.
+Carthage awards up to 35 Presidential Scholarships each year, which range from 75% tuition up to full tuition.
 Learn more.